parteek10/450DSA/README.md

 * Program should be properly commented
 * Add program in the respective topic folder , if folder is not there create one
 * Name of the file should be [Index of the Program]_[Program Name]  For Ex.
+* All competetive programming handbook, help material, psuedo code is invited.
+* This is an open source celebration and its spirit should be kept in mind while contributing.
+* Poor indentation and code structure is prohibited.

 for problem reverse the array 3 , name of the file should be => 0_ReverseTheArray3.cpp .
 For index no. refer https://450dsa.com/